A message from Pastor Kathy...

 Pastor Kathy lives in Janesville with her husband Jerry and their three four-footed girls: Beatrice, Mocha, and Winnifred.
 Kathy and Jerry have three sons - Clint (and Julie), Jeremy (and Tiffany), and Aaron (and Trista), eight grandchildren, and one great-grandson.

-Pastor Kathy has a degree in English and Communications and is more than 3/4 way through the United Methodist General Board of Discipleship Course of Study for Licensed Local Pastors.
+Pastor Kathy has a degree in English and Communications, and in 2022, completed the United Methodist General Board of Discipleship Course of Study for Licensed Local Pastors.
 Kathy has a heart for the rural church and the relationships made possible through the example of love shown through Jesus Christ.